RAMKIVEDA/Cropmanagement_AI_assistant/README.md

 ## Usage
 Open the application on your web browser.
-Enter your question in the chat box.
+Enter your question in the chat box in Hindi.
-The AI will respond to your question promptly.
+The AI will respond to your question in Hindi promptly.

 ## Technologies
 Python